In our Brexit and VAT series, we delve into some of the most important issues of the day to bring you clarity and advice.

 - Stage 3: July 2021.
 The final stage of implementation will require businesses moving all goods to make declarations at the point of import.
 Any customs duty will be due at this time.

 As of stage one, controlled goods like alcohol and tobacco will be subject to checks.
 In the event there is no preferential agreement with the exporting country, for example a Free Trade Agreement with the EU, the new UK Global Tariff lists (UKGT) will apply.
-The UKGT can be understood as a worst-case scenario document, showing the tariffs that will apply to imported goods in the absence of a Free Trade Agreement.
+The UKGT is a worst-case scenario document, showing the tariffs that will apply to imported goods in the absence of a Free Trade Agreement.
 The sharp eyed among us will note the changes between the current UKGT and the 2019 temporary list.
 In the latter, 88% of goods were tariff free, whilst the new UKGT reduces the level to 60%.

 Mechanisms for change

-Postponed VAT Accounting, due to be introduced by HRMC on 1 January 2021, will provide some respite for businesses.
+Postponed VAT Accounting, introduced by HRMC on 1 January 2021, will provide some respite for businesses.
 It will apply to both imports from the EU and those from outside of it, and crucially, it won’t require an application.
 However, it doesn’t free businesses from the payment of duties, which will be applicable in line with the UKGT list.

 Hopes were high for positive change on Intrastat, the mechanism for EU-UK trade statistics.
 Renowned for its headache causing qualities and reliance on manual data manipulation, an end to Intrastat was expected by many to be a Brexit bonus.
 When publishing the Border Operating Model in July 2020, HMRC confirmed that Intrastat arrivals declarations will continue to be required from those businesses that have a liability to submit in 2020.
 There will be no requirement for dispatches to be submitted.
-It should be noted that the position for businesses in Northern Ireland will be different due to the Northern Ireland protocol.
+It should be noted that the position for businesses in Northern Ireland will be different.
+This is due to the Northern Ireland protocol.

 What are the next steps?